Marcin Bułka: 2020–21: Cartagena and Châteauroux loans

 Bułka made his first and only appearance for PSG in the 2020–21 season in the first match of the campaign on 10 September 2020, which was against newly-promoted Lens.
 With Keylor Navas and Sergio Rico absent, he would play the entirety of the match, but made a costly mistake that handed Lens a 1–0 win.

 On 28 September, Bułka signed a contract extension with Paris Saint-Germain until June 2025.
 He was immediately loaned out to Spanish Segunda División club Cartagena.
 Eventually, his loan was cut short, and he left in the January transfer window.

 On 31 January 2021, Ligue 2 club Châteauroux signed Bułka on loan until the end of the season.
 He made his debut in a 4–0 win against Chambly on 2 February.
 However, in late February, he suffered an injury to his right ankle, ruling him out of play for "several weeks" according to the club.
 Bułka made his return to play in a 1–0 loss to Toulouse on 17 April.

 Nice

 On 5 August 2021, Bułka joined Ligue 1 side Nice on loan with an option-to-buy.
 During the 2021–22 season, he played in all of the club's Coupe de France matches, and one league match against Clermont.
 On 1 June 2022, his move to Nice was made permanent.

 Neom

 On 5 July 2025, Bułka signed for Saudi Pro League club Neom.
 He made his first official appearance in a 0–1 league loss to Al-Ahli on 28 August.
-On 9 September, it was announced Bułka had suffered an ACL tear during training, potentially sidelining him for the rest of the season.
+On 9 September, it was announced Bułka had suffered an ACL tear during training, sidelining him for several months.
+He made his return on 28 April 2026, playing the full 90 minutes in a 1–1 draw against Al-Hazem.